serverless/components/README.md

 ### Serverless

-Serverless Components favor cloud infrastructure with serverless qualities (shocker!).
-We also believe in order to deliver the best product, you must be free to use the best services.

-Serverless Components are being designed entirely vendor agnostic, enabling you to easily use services from different vendors, together.
+Serverless Components favor cloud infrastructure with serverless qualities.
+They are also entirely vendor agnostic, enabling you to easily use services from different vendors, together.
 Like, AWS Lambda, AWS S3, Azure Functions, Google Big Query, Twilio, Stripe, Algolia, Cloudflare Workers and more.

 <br/>

 # Overview

-Serverless Components are merely Javascript libraries that provision something.
+Serverless Components are libraries of code that know how to provision an outcome/use-case.
+Anyone can use them for free, as well as create them, and publish them, to the Serverless Registry.

-They are focused primarily on use-cases built upon cloud infrastructure with serverless qualities, enabling you to deliver software with radically less overhead and cost.
+They are focused primarily on use-cases built upon cloud infrastructure with serverless qualities, enabling you to deliver software with radically low operational cost.
 Serverless Components are to serverless back-end use-cases, what React Components are to front-end use-cases.

 A Component can be designed to provision low-level infrastructure (e.g. an AWS S3 bucket).
-However, they can also provision higher-order outcomes — which is when they are at their best.
-Examples of a higher-order outcome are:
+However, they can also provision higher-order outcomes (which is when they are at their best).
+Examples of higher-order outcomes are:

 1. A group of infrastructure with a purpose, like a type of data processing pipeline.
 2. A software feature, like user registration, comments, or a payment system.
 3. An entire application, like a blog, video streaming service, or landing page.

 Serverless Components are used **declaratively** (via the Serverless Framework's `serverless.yml` file).

-If you want to create a Serverless Component, it's easy!
-It's also trivial to load child Components and deploy them, enabling you to lean on low-level Components to handle difficult infrastructure provisioning tasks, while you rapidly create a higher-order abstraction.

 <br/>